-Need to Move In a Hurry?
-Moving Tips For Your Last-Minute Move
+Need To Move in a Hurry?
+Moving Tips for Your Last-Minute Move

-by Alex Keight Posted on October 5, 2020
+by Alex Keight Posted on December 5, 2023

 Moving is seldom something we choose to do on a whim — let alone on a tight deadline.
 If you’ve ever gone through the process, it’s easy to understand why most people would rather avoid a last-minute move.

-However, life loves throwing us curveballs — both good and not so good.
+However, life loves throwing curveballs — both good and not so good.
 Unexpected home damage or personal setbacks, relocating for a new job, an abrupt breakup, or even a house that sells more quickly than planned can leave us scrambling with the challenges of a last-minute move.
 Or maybe you’re just human, like me, and have been too swamped and stressed with the day-to-day to do any prep.

-woman making a moving checklist
+A woman making a moving checklist as another person packs a moving box.

-1. Make a packing and moving checklist
+1. Make a Packing and Moving Checklist

-Just because this is last-minute doesn’t mean all the basics should go out the window.
-In fact, a moving checklist is even more essential when you’re time-challenged.
-Your moving checklist is a prioritized list of everything you need to get done — plus deadlines — so you can free up brain space and stay on track.
-As you power through your move, work your way through the list, and check off items as you complete them.
-(If you’re like me, few things feel better than crossing off those to-do’s).
-Our detailed moving checklist is full of ideas on what to include — just pick out the essentials and adapt it for your own reduced timeline.
-Consider making a separate packing list to avoid forgetting important items.
-Remember, the key to success is to keep it rigid but realistic.
+As you power through your move, work your way through the list and check off items as you complete them.
+(If you’re like me, few things feel better than crossing off those to-dos.)
+Our detailed moving checklist is full of ideas on what to include.
+Just pick out the essentials and adapt it for your own reduced timeline.
+You might also consider making a separate packing list, so you avoid forgetting important items.
+Remember: The key to success is to make your easy moving checklist rigid but realistic.

-Quick moves demand quick setups.
-During my last move, when I looked around at all the stuff I’d accumulated over the years, my head started spinning.
-Since I was short on time, I decided to skip the usual mental gymnastics of trying to figure out how many of what size boxes I’d need to pack it all.
 Instead, I snatched up a pre-bundled moving kit.
 These pre-packaged packing supplies were a lifesaver — and a timesaver.
-The kit contained everything I needed to kickstart my packing process, from a selection of different size boxes to rolls of packing tape and bubble cushioning, and even a thick marker.
+The kit contained everything I needed to kickstart my packing process, from a selection of different-sized boxes to packing tape and bubble cushioning rolls, and even a thick marker.
 (I also grabbed a few extra small boxes for good measure.)
-You can always go back for more boxes as needed, but the moving kit is a great, no-stress place to start.
+You can always go back for more boxes as needed, but the moving kit is a great, no-stress place to start — even more so if you’re facing an emergency move out.

 Need packing supplies quick?
 Get moving kits and all the other supplies you need with fast, free shipping now.

-(Credit: @mariarauch.pl via Instagram)
+(Source: @mariarauch.pl via Instagram)

-Trust me, I know from painful experience that it can be hard to actually get rid of the things we no longer need.
-In this way, a last-minute move can be a blessing in disguise — and a kick in the butt.
-Before you start packing, designate an area for the things you won’t be taking with you.
-Then, put on your Marie Kondo hat and don’t be afraid to get ruthless to speed up your downsizing.
+Before you start packing, designate an area of your home for things you won’t be taking with you.
+Then, put on your Marie Kondo hat.
+And don’t be afraid to get ruthless to speed up your downsizing.
 After all, the fewer things you keep, the fewer things you have to pack — and pay to move.
-Donate, trash, sell, or give away anything you’re not keeping.
+And who’s a fan of moving heavy furniture you’re not crazy about?

 Want more tips on last-minute moves?
 Find out how this busy mom kicked it into gear when her home went from listing to closing in just 24 days.

-(Credit: Ketut Subiyanto via Pexels)
+(Source: Ketut Subiyanto via Pexels)

 I’ve also learned that packing a personal “essentials bag” helps lessen the immediate stress or need to start unpacking right away.
 Think of it like a travel bag that has everything you need to function normally (like toiletries, electronics, and clothes) while the rest of your stuff is in boxes.

 For example, opting to use a portable moving and storage container service like PODS can add flexibility and reduce the pressure of a last-minute move.
 With PODS, a container will be delivered to your home, allowing you to get started packing and loading on your own schedule.
 This helps you get things out of the way while you continue to pack, reducing the chaos inside your home.
 When you’re ready, PODS will pick up your loaded container and either deliver it directly to your new home or keep it in a secure storage facility.
-This can be ideal if you need to be out of your current home ASAP, but might not have a new place lined up just yet.
-You can also hire professional packers and loaders by the hour for just the help you need -- whether you’re using a portable container or rental truck.
+This can be ideal if you need to be out of your current home ASAP but don’t have a new place lined up just yet.

-(Credit: Curtis Adams via Pexels)
+(Source: Curtis Adams via Pexels)

 After all is packed and done, the last thing you’re going to feel like doing is cleaning.
-Cleaning as you go may seem like a brilliant idea, allowing you to kill two birds with one stone, but don’t fall for it — rooms are bound to get messy again in the chaos.
+Cleaning as you go may seem like a brilliant idea, allowing you to kill two birds with one stone, but don’t fall for it: Rooms are bound to get messy again in the chaos of a last-minute move.
 Wait until you’ve completely moved out to clean the space.
-Most likely you’ll only need to do a cursory cleaning — remove all trash, clean the floors, wipe down countertops, et cetera.
-Still, even a light cleaning can feel like a monumental task after the hustle of a last-minute move.
-So, if you can afford it, treat yourself and hire a cleaning service and give yourself a much-deserved break.
+Most likely you’ll only need to do a cursory cleaning — remove all trash, clean the floors, wipe down countertops, etc. Still, even a light cleaning can feel like a monumental task after the hustle of a last-minute move.
+So if you can afford it, treat yourself and hire a cleaning service to give yourself a much-deserved break.
+And check your lease: Your landlord may require a thorough cleaning in order to get your security deposit back.

 • Tackle one room at a time.
-Start with the spaces and items you use the least
+Start with the spaces and items you use the least.

-• Use the clothes and linens you already have at home to wrap your fragile items
+• Use the clothes and linens you already have at home to wrap your fragile items.

 • Skip the urge to pack perfectly organized boxes.
 Don’t be afraid to fill boxes with a mish-mash of items.

-• Stick to labeling your boxes by room and only use detailed labeling for special items you know you’ll want to find right away.
+• Stick to labeling your boxes by room, and only use detailed labeling for special items you know you’ll want to find right away.

 • Use suitcases and heavy-duty trash bags to pack your clothes and shoes.